Glory-AI/CAPSTONE-PROJECT-LITA/README.md

 * *Data Source*

   The dataset used was provided by the learning organization behind this project.
-It comprises the following data points:
+It comprises the following columns:
      - OrderID - A unique identifier of goods ordered for purchase by customers.
      - Customer Id - A unique identifier assigned to each customer that patronizes the retail store.
      - Product - Goods purchased by customers